Most Commonly Abused Drugs

 How Age Factors in the Abuse of Drugs

 Usually, when an individual begins using drugs or alcohol, there is usually an influence that pushes them to begin the behavior.
 For example, children who grow up in households where there is one or more parent or family member who is abusing drugs and alcohol are more likely to go down the path of drug use.
-If it’s already in their environment, it is likely that they will begin to use at a younger age, as well.
+If it’s already in their environment, it is likely that they will begin to use it at a younger age, as well.

 Individuals in high school and college have a high likelihood of starting to abuse available prescriptions that they find in their home or through their peers.
 Stimulants such as Adderall and Ritalin are especially attractive because many students use them to temporarily increase focus and energy when studying.